oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 {% img blog/using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app/image1.png alt:"Eureka Instances Registered" width:"800" %}{: .center-image }

-The list will be empty because our back end service isn't running, so let's change that.
+The list will be empty because our back end service isn't running.
+Let's change that now.

 ## Start the FastAPI Back End

-While the React app hums happily in the background, open a new terminal and `cd` to the project's root directory.
+While the React app runs happily in the background, open a new terminal and `cd` to the project's root directory.
 In the root, create and activate a new virtual environment, and then install dependencies:

 ```console
 python3 -m venv venv && source venv/bin/activate